AI Performance Review Software: What "Human-Led, AI-Aided" Actually Looks Like in Practice

 Performance reviews are often a high-stakes memory test that nobody signed up for.
 Managers spend dozens of hours trying to reconstruct a year of work from scattered Slack messages and half-remembered meetings.

+This manual approach creates a massive administrative burden.
+It also invites recency bias where only the last three weeks of performance actually matter.
 The solution is not to let AI take over, but to use it as a powerful assistant.
 We call this the human-led, AI-aided approach to performance management.

 By automating the synthesis of data and the first draft of prose, we can finally return the focus to coaching and development where it belongs.
 This shift saves time and makes feedback more accurate for everyone involved.